 - Restrict access to devices known to you, such as computers and smartphones.
 Every device in a network has its own unique media access control (MAC) address.
 Every router offers the option of allowing only devices whose MAC addresses are saved in the router to connect to that router.
 If another unknown device whose MAC address is not saved in the router tries to connect, it is automatically stopped.

 Setting up a Wi-Fi network for guests

-If a user logs on to a Wi-Fi network with the correct network key, its computer becomes part of the network as a whole.
+If a user logs on to a Wi-Fi network with the correct network key, its computer becomes part of the network.
 That also goes for guests to whom you give the Wi-Fi network key.
 Even if other systems such as network drives or printers have additional protection, the guests can still see them.

-Setting up a Wi-Fi network for guests is a convenient alternative to disclosing the network key, which consequently has to be changed regularly.
+Setting up a Wi-Fi network for guests is a convenient alternative to disclosing the network key, which consequently must be changed regularly.

 It works exactly like the main network and has its own key.
 It is important for the guest Wi-Fi network to set up a direct connection with the internet only, rather than allowing users to see the devices connected to the home Wi-Fi or home network

 - Routers in the Fritzbox product line from the manufacturer, AVM, offer a separate function for guest access.
 Setup involves just a few steps.
 You activate the function and assign the network a name and a key.
 You can then print a slip that tells guests how to set up access.

 - If you are using a router from Deutsche Telekom’s Speedport series, your guests can use the “WLAN to Go” function.
 Your router then works like a public hotspot.

 If you want to increase the security of your network by restricting access to known devices, you will need to find the MAC address for these devices.